shkot190819/serratia/README.md

 ```
 panaroo -i *.gff -o ./results/ --clean-mode strict -a core -t 32
 ```
-  --clean-mode {strict,moderate,sensitive}
-                        strict:
+> --clean-mode {strict, moderate, sensitive}
-                        Requires fairly strong evidence (present in  at least 5% of genomes) to keep likely contaminant genes.
-Will remove genes that are refound more often than they were called originally.
+&nbsp;&nbsp;&nbsp;&nbsp;The stringency mode at which to run panaroo.
+Must be one of 'strict', 'moderate' or 'sensitive'.
+Each of these modes can be fine tuned using the additional parameters in the 'Graph correction' section. 'strict' requires fairly strong evidence (present in  at least 5% of genomes) to keep likely contaminant genes.
+Will remove genes that are refound more often than they were called originally. 'moderate' requires moderate evidence (present in  at least 1% of genomes) to keep likely contaminant genes.
+Keeps genes that are refound more often than they were called originally. 'sensitive' does not delete any genes and only performes merge and refinding operations.
+Useful if rare plasmids are of interest as these are often hard to disguish from contamination.
+Results will likely include  higher number of spurious annotations.
-  -a {core,pan}, --alignment {core,pan}
+-a {core, pan}, --alignment {core,pan}
-                        Output alignments of core genes or all genes.
+&nbsp;&nbsp;&nbsp;&nbsp;Output alignments of core genes or all genes.
 Options are 'core' and 'pan'
-  --aligner {prank,clustal,mafft}
+> --aligner {prank, clustal, mafft}
-                        Specify an aligner.
-Options:'prank', 'clustal', and
+&nbsp;&nbsp;&nbsp;&nbsp;Specify an aligner.
+Options:'prank', 'clustal', and default: 'mafft'
-                        default: 'mafft'

 ##### Clear the alignment of ambiguously defined bases
 Next, clear the alignment of ambiguously defined bases (N, U, etc., anything that is not a normal base).
 We replaced these bases with the most common normal base in that position throughout the alignment.
 If the part of the alignment has N everywhere and gaps in all other sequences, then such sections were removed.
 An appropriate script was provided to me to clear the alignment.
 Since I didn't write it myself, I didn't attach it to the repository.